VasilGVasilev/simpleChat/README.md

 - First use of a superset of CSS - SASS
 - Deep dive into state with useReducer() rendering UI based on viewport
 - Learning useEffect() cleanup function relevance
-- Llearning the signficance of block scoping in JS
+- Learning the signficance of block scoping in JS